 ~and the opportunity to support our print, audio and video ventures as they wing their way around the planet.

 One other benefit to membership is our Comment Club privileges.
 So, whether A Klondike Christmas left you with a warm glow or you thought it frosted up the joint, feel free to comment away below.
-And do join us tomorrow for the second Jack London story of Christmas in the Klondike.
+And do join us tomorrow for a second Jack London story of Christmas in the Klondike.